Congestion pricing is set to take effect in New York City on Jan. 5.

 Question: Who is exempt from congestion pricing?
 How do I apply for an exemption?

-The plan from the Traffic Mobility Review Board noted some discounts, including the following ones:
+The initial plan from the Traffic Mobility Review Board noted some discounts.
+Those discounts were reduced by 40% as part of the revised plan.
+They include:

-- A 50% discount will be available for low-income drivers after the first 10 trips in one calendar month.
+- A 50% discount for low-income drivers after the first 10 trips in one calendar month.

-- Yellow taxis avoid the toll, instead passing a $1.25 fare charge onto their passengers.
-For-hire vehicles like Uber and Lyft will charge passengers an extra $2.50 a ride.
+- Yellow taxis avoid the toll, instead passing a 75-cent fare charge onto their passengers.
+For-hire vehicles like Uber and Lyft will charge passengers an extra $1.50 a ride.

 - Some private buses that run regular schedules like Megabus and Hampton Jitney, and some school buses, will be exempt from the toll.